Artificial intelligence in video games: Procedurally generated levels

+Procedurally generated music and sound

+The musical score of a video game is an important expression of the emotional tone of a scene to the player.
+Sound effects such as the noise of a weapon hitting an enemy help indicate the effect of the player's actions.
+Generating these in real time creates an engaging experience for the player because the game is more responsive to their input.
+An example is the 2013 adventure game Proteus where an algorithm dynamically adapts the music based on the angle the player is viewing the ingame landscape from.

+Recent breakthroughs in AI have resulted in the creation of advanced tools that are capable of creating music and sound based on evolving factors with minimal developer input.
+One such example is the MetaComposure music generator.
+MetaComposure is an evolutionary algorithm designed to generate original music compositions during real time gameplay to match the current mood of the environment.
+The algorithm is able to assess the current mood of the game state through "mood tagging".
+Research indicates that there is a significant positive statistical correlation regarding player rated game engagement and the dynamically generated musical compositions when they accurately match their current emotions.

+Large language and diffusion models

+Generative tools similar to those used in LLMs and diffusion models like Midjourney and DALL-E have been used to generate in-game environments, and companies like Ubisoft have stated that they are experimenting with using AI to generate basic dialogue.
+Developers at Roblox are using AI to generate 3D objects for players dubbed Cube 3D, an open-source AI that generates 3D objects based on the methods of LLMs to generate words.

 Monte Carlo tree search method

-Game AI often amounts to pathfinding and finite state machines.
+Game AI often amounts to pathfinding and finite-state machines.
 Pathfinding gets the AI from point A to point B, usually in the most direct way possible.
 State machines permit transitioning between different behaviors.
 The Monte Carlo tree search method provides a more engaging game experience by creating additional obstacles for the player to overcome.
 The MCTS consists of a tree diagram in which the AI essentially plays tic-tac-toe.
 Depending on the outcome, it selects a pathway yielding the next obstacle for the player.
 In complex video games, these trees may have more branches, provided that the player can come up with several strategies to surpass the obstacle.
-In this 2022 year's survey, you can learn about recent applications of the MCTS algorithm in various game domains such as perfect-information combinatorial games, strategy games (including RTS), card games etc.

 Uses in games beyond NPCs

-Academic AI may play a role within Game AI, outside the traditional concern of controlling NPC behavior.
+Academic AI may play a role within game AI, outside the traditional concern of controlling NPC behavior.
 Georgios N. Yannakakis highlighted four potential application areas: